Balshaw's Church of England High School

-Location
+Background

-It is situated on Church, Road in Leyland, England just south of the B5248 in the east of Leyland, close to the West Coast Main Line, and 546 yards (500m) west of the M6.
+It is situated on Church Road in Leyland, England just south of the B5248 in the east of Leyland, close to the West Coast Main Line, and 546 yards (500m) west of the M6.

+Balshaw's is part of the Eco-Schools scheme in Lancashire.
+This meant creating new targets and energy use for better sustainability.
+On 2 July 2009, the first Eco event held was an "Eco-Day", in which the pupils worked with eco-friendly materials and learnt about how to lead environmentally friendly lifestyles.
+Further Eco events and projects have been held.

-History and events
+History

-Foundation
+1782–1995: early years

 The school was founded by Richard Balshaw in 1782.
 He established a high school called Golden Hill - until the 1920s that school was the original school for Balshaw's pupils.
-In 1922 work started on building a new school on a 5-acre site.

-Grammar school

-Opened in 1931, it was Balshaw's Grammar School until 1972, when after the abolition of the 11 plus exam, it became Balshaw's High School.
+In 1922 work started on building a new school on a 5-acre site.From 1931 until 1972, the school was known as Balshaw's Grammar School.
+After the abolition of the 11 plus exam in 1972, it became Balshaw's High School.

-Comprehensive

 In 1972 the school partnered with Parklands High School opening Runshaw College, joining to combine both the schools' sixth forms.
 The school later abandoned its Grammar status in favour of comprehensive status in September 1972, becoming Balshaw's High School.
 In 1994 the school became a Church of England school.